 Throughout the day, I was gauging what others were wearing, wondering if I was appropriately dressed.
 I was doing everything I could to get Polar Plunge Tips.
 I got responses from seasoned jumpers like “you want to wear less, not as cold getting out”.
 Other’s recommended wearing more coverage.
 I decided to skip the long shirt and just go in my t-shirt.
 I was not surrendering my yoga pants for shorts.
 Somewhere in-between all of their advice sounded good.
 The time arrived.
 Everyone in my group started to head for the changing room.
 I kissed my husband goodbye and grabbed my changing bag.

 Once you enter the changing area, the tents split off for Men and Women.
 We put our stuff down and headed out to the staging are.
 The men and women’s tent merged into that tented area.
-We had scheduled our jump for two pm.
+We had scheduled our jump for 2pm.
 From the look of it, they didn’t hold people to their scheduled start times that well.
 Still, that didn’t cause any problems.
 They limited the number of jumpers to 5 people this year because of the ice thickness.
 Our entire group started to move out to the docks for the group picture.
 OMG!
 I can’t turn back now.
 The crowd would have trampled me.
 Luckily I had a friend of mine promised to jump with me and hold my hand.
 Group picture was taken and now we were out there.
 The water wasn’t that deep.
 If you jumped straight, it would have only gone to your waist.
 People were doing all kinds of things, belly flopping, cannon balls, pencil jumps.
 They were losing their hats all over the place.

 My turn.
 I line up.
 They announcers yell 3, 2, 1 jump.
 I take a leap.
 Instincts took over and I jumped, knees bent.
 Why did I bend my knees?
 The cold rushes up my body.
 As I’m going in, I keep thinking about just how cold my feet are.
 I can now feel it all over my head.
 OMG, I just went under and it’s cold!
 Bone chilling cold!
 I’m frantically trying and get up to the surface and realizing that my jump friends are not next to me but a few feet in front.
 I hear them yelling for me.
 They even come back to grab my hand and lead me to exit.
 I was so grateful for them.
-I probably would have gotten over the initial shock of cold and found my way without the medical assistance that was standing by, but still.
+I probably would have gotten over the initial shock of cold and found my way without the medical assistance that was standing by, but in that moment, I couldn’t be sure.
 I’m not sure what was colder, the water or the walk back to the heated tent.
 Both of which were only about 10 feet, but a slow 10 feet.
 No one runs and we all kinda bunched up trying to get back into the warmth.

 The warmth of the tent hits me as I walk in and it’s amazing.
+The second we hit the warm tent and coldness fell away.
+It must have been a combination of adrenaline and acclimate to the temp.
 The feeling of cold I just experienced has gone away.
 I am on one mission.
 Get into some comfy clothing.
-The second we hit the warm tent and coldness fell away.
-It must have been a combination of adrenaline and acclimate to the temp.
 I find my bag and immediately start to strip down.
 Everyone is exchanging their stories of how wet we all got.
 We were all there, and it lasted all of 60 seconds total in the water, but there are still stories.
 I see one person struggling to get on their jeans after their dip.
 I thankfully opted against the jeans this morning and packed some easy on sweatpants and a hoodie.
 I packed up my wet stuff and headed out to meet my husband.
 My nephew and sister showed up too to cheer me on.
 I was great to see.

 Once we got home, I took a nice long hot shower.
 It was odd.
-I never completely felt warm, but not cold either.
+I never completely felt warm that night, but not cold either.
 Later that night as I was on the couch, I was still a little cold in just the spaces that were not covered while I jumped.
 It must have been a fantom cold.
 Maybe more clothing would have been better?
 Oh well.
 It was still fun.
 If any of you southerners that go running into the lakes and oceans and call it a polar plunge, you are wimps.
 Here in Minnesota, we have to cut a hole in the ice.
 It’s that cold!